-(measure: points; source: The Swiss Institute of Technology in Zurich)
+(measure: points; Source: The Swiss Institute of Technology in Zurich)

-Brazil: Economic globalization index (0-100): For that indicator, The Swiss Institute of Technology in Zurich provides data for Brazil from 1973 to 2014.
-The average value for Brazil during that period was 46.7 points with a minumum of 39.42 points in 1979 and a maximum of 58.12 points in 2005.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1970 to 2018.
+The average value for Brazil during that period was 33.71 points with a minimum of 25.3 points in 1970 and a maximum of 44.22 points in 2007.

 The KOF Economic Globalization Index for Brazil and other countries has two dimensions.
 First, it measures the economic flows between Brazil and the rest of the world in terms of international trade and international investment.
 The question is whether Brazil exchanges a lot of goods, services, and investments with other countries.
 Second, it measures the restrictions to trade and investment such as tariffs and capital controls on international investment.
 Each dimension is based on several variables that are combined in one overall index that ranges from 0 to 100.
-More information and the original data can be obtained here.

 Definition: Economic globalization has two dimensions: actual economic flows and restrictions to trade and capital.
 The sub-index on actual economic flows includes data on trade, FDI, and portfolio investment.
 The sub-index on restrictions takes into account hidden import barriers, mean tariff rates, taxes on international trade (as a share of current revenue), and an index of capital controls.
+More information and the original data can be obtained here.